Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 - `Specials` is for making some ball instances special with a custom background and a special catching phrase.
 They can have start and end dates for limited-time events, a custom phrase to display when caught, and ofc the special background to apply.
 Using a rarity of 0 renders it unobtainable by the public, but can still be applied by admins.
 - `Trades` has the list of all trades performed.
 Clicking on a trade will show all of its contents.

-> [!NOTE]
+!!! info
-> The admin panel will always use the Ballsdex vocabulary (countryballs).
+    The admin panel will always use the Ballsdex vocabulary (countryballs).
 If you have set a custom name for your bot or your collectibles, don't worry, they will be used throughout the bot itself.

 ## Creating your first countryball